The Rise of Basil II: From Neglected Prince to Byzantine Autocrat

 Legacy: The Empire’s Last Golden Age

 When Basil died on December 15, 1025, the Byzantine Empire had reached its greatest territorial extent in four centuries.
 It stretched from southern Italy to the Euphrates, from the Danube to the Syrian coast, controlling the most important trade routes and commanding the strongest military in the Mediterranean.
+The treasury was full, the army was battle-hardened, and the frontiers were defended by a network of forts and allied states.

-Conclusion: The Complex Legacy of the Bulgar Slayer
+The Complex Legacy of the Bulgar Slayer

 Basil II challenges us to think critically about the nature of historical greatness.
 He was capable of shocking cruelty yet also demonstrated strategic patience and administrative wisdom.
 He lived as an ascetic while commanding vast wealth and power.
 He never married, dedicating himself entirely to the state, yet this devotion manifested in policies that were merciless to individuals while strengthening the empire as a whole.